-Gregorio U. Kilayko
+Gregorio U. Kilayko\

-Mr. Kilayko, 62, is an Independent Director of the Company and serves as an Independent Director of SM Prime Holdings, Inc. He is the former Chairman of ABN Amro's banking operations in the Philippines.
-He was the founding head of ING Baring's stockbrokerage and investment banking business in the Philippines and a Philippine Stock Exchange Governor in 1996 and 2000.
-He was a director of the Philippine Stock Exchange in 2003.
-He took his Masters in Business Administration at the Wharton School of the University of Pennsylvania.
+Mr. Kilayko, 62, is an Independent Director of the Company.
+He was founding head of ING Barings' stockbrokerage and investment banking business in the Philippines, and a Philippine Stock Exchange Governor in 1996 and 2000.
+Mr. Kilayko holds a Master of Business Administration degree from the Wharton School of the University of Pennsylvania.